15 Simple Craft Activities for Seniors That Boost Memory & Joy

 Start by collecting colorful leaves during outdoor walks or from your yard.
 Press leaves flat between book pages for several hours to remove moisture.
 Cut two pieces of contact paper the same size.
 Remove the backing from one sheet and arrange your pressed leaves on the sticky surface.
 Place the second sheet on top, pressing out air bubbles.
 Trim edges if desired and hang in a sunny window using tape.

-The finished suncatchers can last throughout the fall season, providing ongoing enjoyment as natural light creates changing patterns throughout the day.
+The finished suncatchers can last throughout the fall season, bringing enjoyment as natural light creates changing patterns throughout the day.

-Time capsule projects deliver unique advantages for older adults’ mental health.
-The selection process stimulates cognitive function as seniors choose meaningful items and document their importance.
+Time capsule projects offer several advantages for your mental health.
+Choosing items for the capsule keeps your mind active as you decide what to include and write about why those items matter.
 These memory projects also bring families together through shared storytelling and planning activities.
-For seniors dealing with memory challenges, the boxes become powerful conversation starters, helping when verbal communication feels difficult.
-The anticipation of a future opening date adds excitement while honoring past experiences.
+For seniors with memory challenges, the boxes can be good conversation starters, helping you communicate when talking feels difficult.
+Looking forward to opening the capsule later adds excitement while you remember past experiences.

 Creating your time capsule requires these simple steps: